RajanRajbhar12/Sleep-Apnea-N3-Scoring/README.md

 Tip: If pip is not installed, use:

-bash
-Copy code
 python -m ensurepip --upgrade
 5. Verify Installation
 You can test the installation by running the example script:

-bash
-Copy code
-python example.py
-This should print the N3 scoring results for a sample EEG signal.

 Usage
 Scoring N3 from EEG
-python
-Copy code

 import numpy as np
 from n3_scoring import score_n3_epochs